-Gaming peripherals are often flashy and covered in RGB lights, but despite their edgy appearance and names, they can make a huge difference in how smooth and enjoyable your gameplay is.
+Gaming peripherals tend to go for futuristic designs with plenty of bright lights, but they can make a huge difference in how smooth and enjoyable your gameplay is.
 A gaming mouse, in particular, can up your game significantly.

-Of course, gaming mice come in a variety of unique setups and what some consider amazing might be terrible for you.
-This is why we have compiled a list of the best gaming mice you can buy in 2020, each with its unique selling points that will appeal to a variety of gamers.
+Of course, gaming mice come in various unique setups, and what some consider amazing might be terrible for you.
+We’ve compiled a list of the best gaming mice you can buy in 2021, each with its unique selling points that will appeal to various gamers.

 What to consider when buying a gaming mouse

-If this is your first time delving into the world of gaming accessories, picking the right mouse might seem like a daunting task.
-There are tons of different mice out there and gaming mice use a lot of unique specs that are often described with abbreviations, which might be confusing to newcomers.
+If this is your first time delving into the world of gaming accessories, picking the right mouse might seem daunting.
+There are tons of different mice out there with heaps of unique specs often described with abbreviations, which might confuse newcomers.
 The ones you will see most often are DPI (dots per inch) and CPI (counts per inch).

 Without getting too technical, both terms refer to the mouse’s sensitivity — how much distance is covered on the screen related to the physical movement of the mouse.
 The higher the CPI or DPI number, the wider the range of sensitivity you can specify.
-You will see both used by different manufacturers, but the thing to remember is that higher DPI or CPI numbers doesn’t mean the mouse is better.
+You will see both used by different manufacturers, but the thing to remember is that higher numbers don’t mean the mouse is better.

-Another important thing to consider is whether to buy a wireless or wired mouse.
+Another vital thing to consider is whether to buy a wireless or wired mouse.
 If you are aiming for top-notch performance, our advice would be to opt for a wired mouse.
-Despite major improvements in wireless mice over the years, latency is still slightly higher, and you need to deal with a lot of extra annoyances such as connecting, charging and so on.
-A wired mouse, on the other hand, is very much plug-and-play (installing drivers aside, since you will likely have to do the same with wireless) and they are generally cheaper.
-This is why our list includes mostly wired mice.
+Despite significant improvements in wireless mice over the years, latency is still slightly higher.
+You need to deal with a lot of extra annoyances such as connecting, charging, and so on.
+On the other hand, a wired mouse is very much plug-and-play (installing drivers aside, since you will likely have to do the same with wireless) and generally cheaper.

 Other things to keep in mind are mouse weight and size.
 These are all up to you — if you have small hands, a slim mouse is essential, for example.
 This is why we’ve included these stats on our list.
-So, without further ado here are the best gaming mice you can buy in 2020.
+So, without further ado, here are the best gaming mice you can buy in 2021.